HL7/davinci-deqm/source/pages/datax.md

 1. CQM data may be requested from the Producer by the Consumer using the [Collect Data operation](#collect-data)
 1. The Consumer may subscribe to a Producer's [Subscription service](#pub-sub) to be notified when the CQM data is available.

+  This project recognizes the impact of the [Argonaut Clinical Data Subscriptions] project which is working on event based subscriptions and major revisions to the Subscription resource for FHIR R5.
+In a future version this guide, a subscription based notification is planned which will align with the outcomes of the Argonaut project.
+  {:.stu-note}

 FHIR operations allow the implementation to be viewed as a 'black box' free to decide how to satisfy the query - "give me the data of interest for a measure" - without requiring generic FHIR search functionality.

 ## Profiles